TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

                     > This completely negates and causes no damage to be taken.
                     > Usually only marked this way for props and such.

+        - [x] Get offender/defender ids and components into the system.

+        - [ ] Implement processing attack logic.
+            - See below for an example.
+            - Use time debounce.
+                - [x] Add time field to combat.
+                - [ ] Move time field to health stats component.

         - Below is some example code I thoguht of for processing attacks.
         ```cpp
         enum Offense_type